conrad-blucher-institute/CORA-Coastal-Ocean-Reanalysis-CORA/README.md

 # Usage
 An environment.yml file is included to create an Anaconda environment in which to run the notebooks.
-To run the notebooks, you can do the following:
+To run the notebooks, you can use the following steps:
 ```bash
 git clone https://github.com/NOAA-CO-OPS/CORA-Coastal-Ocean-ReAnalysis-CORA.git
 cd CORA-Coastal-Ocean-ReAnalysis-CORA